sjovanovic974/web-customer-tracker/README.md

 # web-customer-tracker
-A simple Spring MVC exercise
+### An exercise in Spring MVC

+Simple web customer management system, using Spring MVC, Hibernate and MySQL